 The Science Adventure Lab is set up to replicate a working lab environment, giving students the chance to use sophisticated lab tools and professional-grade research equipment.
 Working in groups, students use equipment such as microscopes, micropipettes, vortex mixers and centrifuges.
 Students isolate DNA, use gel electrophoresis and perform biochemical assays using the same techniques as Children's scientists and physicians.

-Each curriculum module is field-tested by experienced teachers and designed to align with Washington state and national academic standards, while helping to develop scientific and critical thinking skills needed for today's careers in healthcare and science.
+Each curriculum module is field-tested by experienced teachers and designed to support the Next Generation Science Standards and Common Core State Standards for Washington, while helping to develop scientific and critical thinking skills needed for today's careers in healthcare and science.
 Each module builds on students' natural curiosity to pose questions, test hypotheses and explore problems, while spurring them to develop collaborative ideas and see the influence of science in their everyday lives.

 The 21st century brought with it increased demands on science education.
 The shift from a focus on teaching scientific facts and knowledge to inquiry-based teaching of scientific processes and critical thinking skills reached new urgency.
 As entire industries sprung up to meet the demands of the global Internet economy, careers requiring highly specialized scientific and technical skills rose as well.